bosonweb/working-with-us/README.md

 # Outsource Process Document

-Thanks for working with us :)
+Thanks for working with us :smile: